 The antibiotics prescribed are also bacteria-dependent, as some bacteria are only susceptible to certain antibiotics or are antibiotic resistant.

-Most common UTI-causing bacteria
+Some common UTI-causing bacteria

 - Klebsiella pneumoniae